Following a successful 25 year career in the pharmaceutical industry where he held senior roles, David was diagnosed with Parkinson’s disease in 2010.

 But at the same time there is paucity in our appetite to invest more in the basic science and learn more about the disease.

 Then there is also the matter of the registration of drugs, which require successful matching of a phase 3 clinical trial to a primary end point.
-If you look at the exenatide study as an example (a promising drug being re-purposed for PD), 20-30% of people in the study responded very well to the drug, but the rest didn’t, meaning the average was not very good.
+Considering the results of the exenatide study.
+I was a participant in it and I derived substantial benefit in my motor scores.
+But not all patients responded therefore bringing down the average for the whole group.
+This may significantly undervalue the effect of the drug within a cohort of patients who are responders.
 Neurological conditions are very heterogeneous, yet our studies rely on getting a single end point.
 That is important for our scientific understanding of the disease, but if you really want to know if exenatide works we need to just give it to ten thousands patients and monitor each of them to determine what type of person with Parkinson’s the drug would be best suited for.

 How has your personal move to the other side of the table changed your outlook on pharma?

 For me it has just been the recognition that pharma does not really understand the patients or what they need.
 Since my diagnosis I have come to understand that people don’t really understand me as a patient and what my challenges are.
 To get on to a certain drug I had to get to central London at 9am from an hour and a half away without any medication in my system.
 But I rely on the drugs I take to stop myself from freezing and enable me to actually make it to Central London.
 If I were to go back I would say I was too focused on getting my message across and not focused on the patients.
 That was a mea culpa moment for me.

 How do you hope to change the equation through WellumPhoenix?